sefaunal/Music-Genre-Classification-using-CNN/README.md

 # Music-Genre-Classification-using-CNN
-Music Genre Classification using CNN with Python
+Music Genre Classification using CNN with Python.
 In this project we tried to classify music genres using CNN.

 #How To Use: